Samback/WTMyo-Objective-C-iOS/README.md

 *You need to add the Myo.framework to the project -* [Download page](https://developer.thalmic.com/downloads)

 ##Info
-This small wrapper help you to controll gestures that you get from Myo Device.
+This is a small wrapper that help you to controll gestures from Myo Device.
 Observer functionality was change to delegates.

 ####WTMyoDelegate